comballar/comballar.github.io/about.md

 <p align="center"><img src="https://raw.githubusercontent.com/comoballar/imagedb/main/selfportrait.jpg"/></p>
 <figcaption>A portrait of my vibrant and untroubled self.</figcaption>
 <br>
-<p>Hi, I’m Phoemela Ballaran and this is my home on the web where I share things that are important to me with whoever’s willing to visit.
+<p>Hi, I’m Phoemela and this is my home on the web where I share things that are important to me with whoever’s willing to visit.
   Just like everyone, I like reading <a href="https://docs.google.com/spreadsheets/d/19lA3Q2PhI-gE9al3hLvm9YvbfqZxT5TDBC7qv7zEkSo/edit?usp=sharing" target="_blank">books</a> and listening to <a href="https://radio4000.com/comoballar" target="_blank">music</a>.
   Feel free to flip through my photo album and journal while I get you some lemonade.
 I’ll be right back.</p>
 <br><b>Other Places</b>
-<br><a href="https://are.na/phoemela-ballaran" target="_blank">Are.na</a>
+<br><a href="https://are.na/comoballar" target="_blank">Are.na</a>
 <br><a href="https://letterboxd.com/comoballar/" target="_blank">Letterboxd</a>
 <br><a href="https://comoballar.tumblr.com/" target="_blank">Tumblr</a>
 <br><a href="https://www.instagram.com/comoballar/" target="_blank">Instagram</a>